rritoch/jrelisp-abcl/README.md

 BUGS
 ====

-ABCL is a conforming ANSI Common Lisp implementation.
+JRE Lisp ABCL is a conforming ANSI Common Lisp implementation.
 Any other behavior should be reported as a bug.

-ABCL now has a manual stating its conformance to the ANSI standard, providing a compliant and practical Common Lisp implementation.
+ABCL has a manual stating its conformance to the ANSI standard, providing a compliant and practical Common Lisp implementation.
 Because of this,

 ### Tests

-ABCL 1.3.0 now fails only 1[2-4] out of 21708 total tests in the ANSI CL test suite (derived from the tests originally written for GCL).
+JRE Lisp now fails only 3 out of 21708 total tests in the ANSI CL test suite (derived from the tests originally written for GCL).

 Maxima's test suite runs without failures.